hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 };
 ```

-To be able to connect to the provided IP addresses, you should use secure TLS/SSL connection between the client and members.
-Therefore, you should set an SSL configuration as described in the previous section.
+If you have enabled encryption for your cluster, you should also enable TLS/SSL configuration for the client to secure communication between your client and cluster members as described in the [TLS/SSL section](#81-tlsssl).

 ## 5.7.
 Configuring Backup Acknowledgment